 Conclusion

 ℹ️ NOTE: The map shortcode still works and existing maps set up with the shortcode are unaffected.
+However, we recommend updating any embedded maps with this new Google Maps block version to improve your page load speed significantly!
 To learn about the map shortcode, or any other shortcodes, please refer to our guide on shortcodes.

 You can even take it a step further by adding the Google Maps block to a custom block pattern, making it even easier to add your map to multiple pages!